BEST Hummus

 You only need 7 basic ingredients to make this easy homemade hummus recipe!

 • Tahini.
-A good amount of good-quality tahini is the key to smooth hummus.
+A generous amount of good-quality tahini is the key to smooth hummus.
 I use 1/3 cup in my recipe, and I choose a brand with a smooth texture and a mild, nutty flavor that’s not bitter.
 My favorites are Cedar’s (available at most grocery stores), Seed & Mill (the best ever), and Soom.

 • Extra-virgin olive oil.
 I blend 2 tablespoons of olive oil into the dip, and I love to serve it with an extra drizzle of oil on top!